 When mixing furniture, hardware and accessories try sticking to a common finish.
 They don’t have to be an exact match but close counts!
 It’s virtually impossible to have all your finished match but we kept with a dark oiled rubbed bronze accent.
 The hardware on the fireplace/TV console adds so much interest and ties in with the new cabinetry hardware, framed artwork, accent decor, door levers, railings and even the switch plate covers.

 Finishing off the TV area we added a large cozy carpet, swivel accent chairs, and a round tufted ottoman for putting your feet up.
+This ottoman has turned out to be so amazing.
+Can you believe that it comes in 23 colors?
 All soft surfaces for these active boys.
 We repurposed Amy and Guy’s existing sectional and added cozy throw blankets and comfortable accent pillows.
-For wall art, I added rustic maps, vintage sports photographs, fun message boards, family photos, and golden retriever artwork to honor their furry companion Otto.
+For wall art, I added an old world 3-piece rustic world map, vintage sports photographs, fun message boards, family photos, and golden retriever artwork to honor their furry companion Otto.

 The Snack Bar

 Contractor John Spock of Oasis Design & Remodeling brought my simple sketch to life using stained maple wood and the same industrial plumbing pieces as the railing.
-Amy purchased four Oregon Counter Height Stools from Raymour & Flanigan.
-These black metal stools with wooden seats have a rustic farmhouse look and just the right amount of industrial flair.
+Amy purchased four Metal Backless Bar Stools with Wood Seats.
+These black metal stools with wooden seats have a rustic farmhouse look and just the right amount of industrial flair for our farmhouse remodel.
 They tuck neatly under the table when not in use.
-These indestructible stools come in three different color combinations and two sizes.
+These indestructible stools come with or without backs and in different color combinations and multiple sizes.
 It was tough for me to choose.
 I love them all!

 A Clear View